mkasberg/script-seed/CONTRIBUTING.md

 Thank you for contributing to Script Seed!
 Here are some notes to help you out.

+If you haven't finished the [README](README.md), read through the entire thing first to get your development environment set up.

 * If you're making improvements to an existing script, try to keep your commits concise, and explain the reason for the change in a [well written](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)